sjauld/bean-tzu/PLAN.md

 ### 3. Basic Site Layout

 - Design a simple, modern layout using HTML and CSS.
-- Add a header with the site title: "Bean Tzu - The Art of #Deal".
+- Add a header with the site title: "Bean - The Art of the #Deal".
 - Add a main content area for the quote and call to action.
 - Add a section for reviews.
 - After each step, launch the site using an nginx Docker container and open it in the browser for review so you can see the changes.